23rd March 2022

 Finding work that is meaningful to you is essential for a sense of purpose.
 An inspired and enthused employee is far more likely to ‘buy in’ to company culture and contribute and commit to improving safety.

-Sir Cary Cooper, who contributed to the One Percent Safer book, noted a valuable point: happy workers are healthy workers.
-Put simply, workers who aren’t happy in their job will be far less likely to engage in healthy work behaviours or safety protocol.
+Happy workers are healthy workers.
+It's straightforward: workers who aren’t happy in their job will be far less likely to engage in healthy work behaviours or safety protocol.

 Ultimately, knowing your own motivation and life goals can help you clarify what you find important and valuable.
 You can either use your reflection to help guide you to a new role, or have a deeper understanding of what motivates you in your current role, and therefore what to prioritise in a time of crisis.